D4ve-R/thermaljs/README.md

 # ThermalJS

 Thermal is a simple physics library, performing heat transmittance & condensate calculations.

-The library is still under development.
+The goal of this project is to provide a library of physics calculations, which can be used in js-based applications for BIM and others.

+⚠️This project is wip.

 ## Table of Contents